Moumene/freelancer-portfolio/backend/RAILWAY_DEPLOY.md

 ### Email not sending

-- Verify `EMAIL_USER` and `EMAIL_PASS` are set correctly
+- Verify `RESEND_API_KEY` is set correctly in Railway environment variables
-- For Gmail, make sure you're using an App Password, not your regular password
+- Check that `FROM_EMAIL` is set to a verified domain email (or use `onboarding@resend.dev` for testing)
+- Verify your domain DNS records in Resend dashboard if using a custom domain
 - Check the Railway logs for error messages
+- Make sure your Resend API key has the correct permissions

 ### CORS errors